 Can a foreigner open a bank account?

-Opening a bank account for foreigners is simple for an everyday account, a savings account as well as for special accounts, for example those for international students.
+Opening a bank account for foreigners in 2024 is simple for an everyday account, a savings account as well as for special accounts, for example, those for international students.

 What documents do I need to open a bank account in New Zealand?